winitzki/scall/tutorial/programming_dhall.md

 Type constructors involving more than one type parameter are usually written as curried functions.

-Here is an example of how we could define a type constructor similar to Haskell's and Scala's `Either`:
+Here is an example of defining a type constructor similar to Haskell's and Scala's `Either`:

 ```dhall
 let Either = λ(a : Type) → λ(b : Type) → < Left : a | Right : b >